kubernetes/website/docs/concepts/policy/resource-quotas.md

 ## Enabling Resource Quota

-Resource quota support is enabled by default for many Kubernetes distributions.
-It is enabled when the apiserver `--admission-control=` flag has `ResourceQuota` as one of its arguments.
+Resource Quota support is enabled by default for many Kubernetes distributions.
+It is enabled when the apiserver `--enable-admission-plugins=` flag has `ResourceQuota` as one of its arguments.

 A resource quota is enforced in a particular namespace when there is a